nemothorx/neon-git/README.md

 # git-timemachine

-Set the time of your git commits.
-This is intended for turning a directory of script archives into a git repo, and maintain appropriate timing metadata
+A set of tools to help turn a directory of script archives into a git repo, and maintain appropriate timing metadata

+So far, two tools:

+* `git-timemachine`
+* `chronocsv2git.sh`

+## git-timemachine

-The script outputs GIT_AUTHOR_DATE and GIT_COMMITTER_DATE environment lines as per https://alexpeattie.com/blog/working-with-dates-in-git/
+This script outputs GIT_AUTHOR_DATE and GIT_COMMITTER_DATE environment lines as per https://alexpeattie.com/blog/working-with-dates-in-git/

 These lines can then be copypasta as required to the local shell.